Jessicaaaaa1227/Course_Notes/Day1.md

 (2) Input new data --> Blackbox: any machine learrning algorithms --> Predict/Forecast

-Example: Linear Regression or Logistic Regression or Neural Network.
+Examples: Linear Regression or Logistic Regression or Neural Network.

 ### Regression or Classification

-We use regression to predict Y is continuous (from certain range, you can have any number) or classification to predict y is discrete (finite possibility).
+We also learned something about not only quantitive data (discrete and continuous) but also the differences of regression and classification.
+Specifically, we use regression to predict Y if it's continuous, and classification to predict Y if it's discrete.
 (Hint: X can be either continuous and discrete, it doesn't matter.)

 ### R

 We learned how to download R project and R studio (IDE).
-After that, we also learned its grammar.

-#### Example:
+After that, we also learned its grammar, which is quite different from python.
+For example, we use list or array to store a group of numbers in Python, but we use c (short for "concantenate") in R. Also, we need to pay attention to dimension when using c I am really looking forward to visualizing data in R.